jonchurch/openapi-generator-issues/Readme.md

 * Run the generator script `npm run generate` which runs the generator cli with only the generate option
 * Observe that there is no diff, the generated source did not change

+## Notes

+The PR that added the option to the generator is [here](https://github.com/OpenAPITools/openapi-generator/pull/6288)